Matt-J-Christy/python_dev_practice/README.md

-## NFL Fantasy Model & Application
+# NFL Fantasy Model & Application

-### Build Process
+### Project Outline
-    1. web scrape the data
+    1. web scrape the data or use API thne write to Google drive
-    2. clean data for writing to gdrive
+    2. write data to SQLite DB and feature engineer
-    3. drop into google sheets (defacto DB)
-    4. feature engineer
-    5. model for player score
+    3. model for player score
+        - create 3 different models for passing, rushing and receiving yards
+        - add scores and calculate estimated total score
+        - candidate models:
+            - OLS (regular linear regression)
+            - mixed Effects model
+            - some combination of GLM for E[score > 0] and OLS for E[score | score > 0]
-    6. develop web app for automation and dashboarding
+    4. develop dashboard for vizsualizations and player recommendations
-    7. build optimazation process for line-up generation
+    5. build optimazation process for line-up generation

-### Process Status
+### Project Status
-    1. functional framework developed.
-Code optimization next step.
-    2. cleaning process complete - NFL.com is the source of player data
-    3. ability to write and scrape at scale - complete and functionalized
+    1. Code is in an O.K. place, but the current scraping process is rusted.
+(Thanks NLF dot com for changing your website)
+        - looking for API to get more reliable data source and more features
+    2. Feature engineering using SQLite is done
-    4. player panel data ready for modeling.
+        - player panel data ready for modeling.
-        * looking to add data on opp defensive rank, active status and depth chart status
+        - in the future looking to add data on opp defensive rank, active status and depth chart status
-    5.
-    6. WIP - current fuctionality:
-        1. Display output table
-        2. upload & download CSV output
+    3. WIP
+    4. Not Started
-    7. Not developed
+    5. Not Started
-        * will require list of player salaries
-        * predictions and variance
-        * ability to input line-up parameters and restrictions